In this recipe, noisettes of lamb are coated with rosemary and seasoning, then cooked in butter, and served with a red wine sauce.

 Preheat the oven to 200°C (400°F) (gas 6)

 Wash the potatoes and halve any that are large.
 Add them to a large pan of boiling salted water and parboil for 7 minutes.

 Wash the asparagus and snap off and discard the whitish, woody parts at the end of the stems.
 Add them to the pan of potatoes during the last 2 minutes Drain everything well.

 Next make a bed of rosemary sprigs in the roasting tin/pan for the meat.
 Now lay the lamb on top and add the halved garlic.
 Season well and sprinkle over the olive oil.
 Roast in the bottom half of the oven for 20–25 minutes until the lamb is cooked through.

 Put the potatoes in the second roasting tin/pan and coat them well with the olive oil.
 Roast on a racak above the lamb for 10 minutes.

 Now add the asparagus to the tin/pan with the potatoes and baste them with the oil.
 Roast for 10–15 minutes, turning the potatoes and asparagus a couple of times.

 While everything is roasting in the oven, wash and trim the carrots.
 Put the carrots, vegetable stock, butter, and sugar in a pan, bring to the boil and then gently simmer, uncovered, for about 20 minutes or until the carrots are tender.

 Add any remaining cooking juices from the carrots to those left from roasting the lamb and use to make a gravy.

-For this recipe you will also need a heavy-based frying pan/skillet for the steaks, if not barbecuing, and a deep-sided frying pan/skillet with lid for the vegetables
+For this recipe you will also need a heavy-based frying pan/skillet for the steaks if not barbecuing, and a deep-sided frying pan/skillet for the vegetables.